In this webinar, we'll demonstrate :

-The two main requirements are a model repository that supports multiple users and Enterprise Architect Corporate edition, which allows you to connect to such a repository with role-based (user) security enabled.
+The two main requirements are a model repository that supports multiple users and the Enterprise Architect Corporate edition, which allows you to connect to such a repository with role-based (user) security enabled.
 For details, see the Help topic Team Support and its subtopics.

 Packages and individual elements in Enterprise Architect have an Author field.
-In team-based modeling scenarios in which role-based security is used, the Author field is fill in automatically when a user creates a new element in the model.
+In team-based modeling scenarios in which role-based security is used, the Author field is filled in automatically when a user creates a new element in the model.

 No, they can be edited and updated.